 Cons

-- Needs regular seasoning, unless use enameled cast iron instead.
+- Needs regular seasoning, unless you use enameled cast iron instead.

 - Heavy weight.

-- Pan handle also gets hot, need to use care while handling.
+- The panhandle also gets hot; you need to use care while handling it.

 - Not dishwasher safe, hand wash only.

-- Enameled cast iron is prone to crack, can not use it in dry heating.
+- Enameled cast iron is prone to cracking; you cannot use it in dry heating.

 - Enameled cast iron is costly.